Dc-qwerty/Group-4-phase-2-project/README.md

 To guide our strategic recommendations, we analyzed data from two trusted sources in the film industry—Box Office Mojo and IMDb.
 These datasets provide both financial performance and audience sentiment, giving us a well-rounded view of what makes a movie successful.

 # Data Source
-The data set was sourced from two main sources
+The data set was sourced from :

+# 1 .
+Box Office Mojo (bom.movie_gross.csv)
-1. [Box Office Mojo](https://www.boxofficemojo.com/) it Offers box office performance data for a wide range of films and  included domestic and international grosses.
+This is a compressed CSV file containing box office performance data for a wide range of films.
+It includes both domestic and international gross earnings by year and studio.
-2. [IMDb Datasets](https://www.imdb.com/interfaces/) it contains meta data and user rating information for a movie .
+# 2. IMDb SQLite Database (im.db.zip)
+This is a zipped SQLite database that contains metadata and user rating information for movies.
+The relevant tables, movie_basics and movie_ratings, were merged to support deeper insights.
+# 3. The Numbers Table (tn.movie_budget.csv)
+This dataset provides detailed financial performance metrics for films, especially focusing on production costs and box office returns.

 The data sources were sufficient for our analysis because it combined financial performance metrics with audiences and films meta data .This allows us to identify trends in what types of films are both commercially successful and well-received by viewers—critical insights for a company looking to make informed decisions about the kinds of films their new studio should produce.